menicgiulia/NetMedPy/README.md

 - Compute and plot the network‐robustness metrics for each scenario.

-## Example for entry-level users - Introduction to Network Medicine and Data Generation
+### Use Case 3: Introduction to Network Medicine and Data Generation.

 This example introduces the core concepts of network medicine through a guided analysis of Vitamin D's relationship to several diseases using protein-protein interaction networks.
 The Jupyter notebook (`examples/NetworkMedicineIntro/Intro_Network_Medicine.ipynb`) provides a step-by-step workflow demonstrating how to build and analyze biological networks to uncover drug-disease relationships.
+Consult this notebook for specifications on required packages.

 ### Notebook workflow - Steps in `examples/NetworkMedicineIntro/Intro_Network_Medicine.ipynb`: